corbindavenport/superembed.js/README.md

 ```
 <iframe src="http://www.example.com/video" class="superembed-ignore"></iframe>
 ```
-And finally, you can force a 4:3 aspect ratio by adding the `.superembed-square` class, like this:
+And finally, you can force a 1:1 aspect ratio by adding the `.superembed-square` class, like this:
 ```
 <iframe src="http://www.example.com/video" class="superembed-square"></iframe>
 ```

 ---------------------------------------------------------
+__New in SuperEmbed.js 2.0:__
+* Almost completely re-written, resizing is now handled by JS instead of CSS
+* Now videos maintain their original aspect ratio when resized, no more letterboxing
+* Minimum Internet Explorer version dropped to IE 9
+* The `.superembed-square` class now applies a 1:1 ratio, instead of a 4:3 ratio

 __New in SuperEmbed.js 1.3:__
 * Removed optional CSS `calc()` due to not working correctly